100 Best Companies to Work For

 The 100 Best Companies to Work For is an annual list published by Fortune magazine that ranks U.S. companies based on employee happiness and perks.
 Like the Fortune 500, the list includes both public and private companies.
 The list was first published in 1998.
-Cisco Systems received No. 1 placement in the most recent 2021 ranking, followed by Salesforce, Hilton Worldwide and Wegmans Food Markets.
+Hilton Worldwide received No. 1 placement in the most recent 2024 ranking, followed by Cisco, Nvidia and American Express.